 Acceptance into the sixth form will also be dependent on examination grades achieved previously and consideration of a suitable combination of courses/subjects that corresponds to the ability of each student and their prior performance.
 Students who have not achieved the examination grades necessary for their first choice courses will be advised by the Head of Sixth Form or members of the School Leadership Team or sixth form tutors regarding alternative courses.
 In the event that alternatives are not deemed suitable and students are likely to become NEET, students will be referred to the school Careers Personal Advisor, who is based at County Hall, to be advised on other options outside school.

 Students wishing to join the sixth form to study a programme of Level 3 courses (i.e. A Level or Level 3 BTEC courses or a combination of both) are expected to enroll for and complete four subjects and only in exceptional circumstances in discussion with the Head of Sixth Form three.
-Students are expected to have achieved at least five GCSE passes at C grade or above or equivalent in five different subjects, with a minimum C grade in their chosen subjects (although some subjects do ask for a B grade or higher – see sixth form prospectus).
+Students are expected to have achieved at least five GCSE passes or equivalent in five different subjects, although some subjects do ask higher grades – see sixth form prospectus).

-Students wishing to enroll for a Level 2 course are expected to have achieved a minimum of five GCSE passes at grade A* to G or equivalent .
+Students wishing to enroll for a Level 2 course are expected to have achieved a minimum of five GCSE passes.
 Level 2 students will be allocated two days of timetabled lessons in their vocational subject.
 They will also spend two days studying Mathematics and English.
 Students will be expected to spend one day a week engaged in a work placement with a local employer / training provider or undertaking voluntary work.

 All students that have not achieved a minimum of a grade C in GCSE English or mathematics MUST resit the subject(s) in the sixth form.